sandalsoft/fpl-data-fetcher-inserter/README.md

 ```

 You can schedule this script to run periodically using cron jobs or other scheduling tools to keep your database updated.

+Note: The application can be configured to fetch data from any of the supported FPL API endpoints.
+See the 'Supported FPL API Endpoints' section above for details on available endpoints and their usage.

 ## Environment Variables